neerajmahajan/recap-spring/README.md

 * It first tries to wire by Type.
 * If multiple bean declaration are found, then it tries to wire by beanName.
 If none works it throws an exception.
 * It is also autowired, if the class is annotated by @Component using the above order of preference AND @ComponentScan is used.
+* If we autowire a collection property it will put all the found beans in that collection.

 ###### @Resource
 * It is the standard autowiring annotation that wires by propertyName.